yujinK/Trivial-Project/README.md

 >  What is **<i>'TRIVIAL PROJECT'</i>**?

-This is my simple android project.
+This is my simple Android project that I develop while studying Kotlin.

 (ex.
 Calculator, Memo, To-Do List ... )